 Now, back to your website.
 By default, when Autocomplete is enabled, the WP Search with Algolia plugin will automatically integrate with the theme's search box.
 Especially, this feature works with most WordPress themes.

-When users type something to the search box, they will get this:
+When users type something into the search box, they will get this:

 However, if you want to customize the list, or just want to display the results in some kind of post type, you need to customize the code a bit.
 Here are the basic steps: